AGENT007-git/CPU/README.md

-Custom 8-bit CPU System (Interpreter + Verilog Core) This project is a full-stack experiment in processor design — from a Python-based virtual CPU interpreter to a Verilog implementation of a pipelined RISC-like CPU.
+itCustom 8-bit CPU System (Interpreter + Verilog Core) This project is a full-stack experiment in processor design — from a Python-based virtual CPU interpreter to a Verilog implementation of a pipelined RISC-like CPU.
 It's built from scratch with minimal abstraction, focusing on how instruction sets, registers, memory, and control logic really work.

 Project Structure